 2. Manuscript Pen Leonardt Copperplate and Shadow Set

-Looking for an inexpensive way to get started with dip pens?
-Go with Speedball’s set, which comes with nine nibs (B style, C style, and pen points) for a variety of illustration and calligraphy styles.
-They are less flexible than their artist-grade counterparts and generally require more pressure, but newcomers might find that this is helpful when just starting out, as this makes the pens more forgiving.
+Are you more interested in drawing?
+Go with Speedball’s set, which comes with nine nibs (B style, C style, and pen points) for a variety of illustration and drawing styles.
+All are flexible for maximum control.
 Also included are two nib holders—made of plastic, but easy to assemble and maintain.